TypeScript API, Vector Search & UI

 database migrations2.

-From within the example/coffeesearch
+From within the example/coffee-vector-search

 directory, you can execute the script